Cathedral Plaza Project

 3. Exterior Maintenance:

 Necessary maintenance, primarily concrete and stonework, presents safety issues that can no longer be deferred.
-With these repairs, the timing is right to complete the original vision for the plaza and garden, creating a more useful and welcoming environment for all.
+With these repairs, the timing is right to complete the original vision for the plaza, creating a more useful and welcoming environment for all.

 What are the primary costs of this project?